 - Newspaper delivery.
 Minors are legally allowed to deliver newspapers or sell them on the street.

 - Making holly, pine or cedar wreaths (including the harvesting of the materials).
-Yes, it’s true: one of the handful of exemptions to the restrictions on child labor laws is making wreaths.
+Yes, it’s true: one of the few of exemptions to the restrictions on child labor laws is making wreaths.

 - Babysitting.
 In general, there are no age restrictions on babysitting.